2016rshah/heckle/README.md

  - Push to hackage
  - Add command line options
  - Add command line option called `init` to set up a bare-bones blog with dummy text and stuff
+ - Format the code before inserting it into the HTML